 Caution: Don’t work around this light without wearing protective equipment.
 Do not look directly into the light.

 TotalGrow UVA bar is another excellent UVA light for plants.

 The UVA grow light is monochromatic with a spectrum of 385 nm (high UVA).

 TotalGrow UVA bar has a UVA output of around 40 µmol/s, and it can cover a 2’ x 4’ (0.6m x 1.2m) growing space.
 It draws around 30 watts, so it has an efficiency rate of about 1.3 μmol/J.

 The minimum recommended hanging height for this light is 24 inches.

 TotalGrow UVA is waterproof and has a daisy chain feature.
 It allows you to connect up to 24 to 48 units (depending on the voltage).

 The light has a 30,000 lifespan and comes with a three-year warranty.

 The price of this light is comparable to that of one HLG 30 UVA Supplement.

-Always follow the recommendations by the manufacturer.
+Always follow the recommendations of the manufacturer.
 Most importantly, do your own research before using UV grow lights.